Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Introduction

 These established methods require a fixed sample size; early stopping or increasing the sample size after the data analysis is not allowed.
-Time and/ or monetary restraints might require stopping the data acquisition- and analyze the available data- earlier than planned.
-Extensions of deadlines or additional funding might lift these constraints at a later time point and being able to resume the study seems advantageous.
-Even if there are no restraints, stopping the data gathering process as soon as the results are deemed to be interesting can save both time and money compared to sampling until a pre-specified sample size is achieved.
-Deciding based on the current results or based on external rules whether data acquisition should be continued is called optional stopping \citep[c.f.][]{SafeTesting}.
+Time and/ or monetary constraints might require stopping the data acquisition and analyzing the available data earlier than planned.
+These constraints might be lifted at a later time point and being able to resume the study seems advantageous.
+Even if there are no constraints, stopping the data gathering process as soon as the results are deemed to be interesting can save both time and money compared to sampling until a pre-specified sample size is achieved.
+Deciding based on the current results or external rules whether data acquisition should be continued is called optional stopping \citep[c.f.][]{SafeTesting}.
 Even if the data acquisition is stopped and the data are analyzed, optional stopping allows for the continuation of the data acquisition at a later time point and combining the new data with the previous results.
 Procedures that are valid under optional stopping are often called anytime-valid procedures.

 Sequentially testing a single hypothesis under optional stopping can be done using an e-process, which is an extension of the recently proposed e-value \citep[see e.g.][]{VovkWang2021,SafeTesting, Koolen2022, Ruf2023}.
 An e-value can be interpreted as measuring the evidence against a null hypothesis \citep{VovkWang2021}.
-An e-process is a process of anytime-valid e-values, that is, e-values that are valid at any time point of the process.
+An e-process is an anytime-valid e-values, that is, an e-value that is valid at any time point of the process.
 The construction of e-processes is an active topic of research \citep[among others]{Koolen2022, Ramdas2023,Perez2024, terSchure2024,Turner2024,VovkWang2024a, Wang2025}.
 Simultaneous lower confidence bounds for the TDP based on e-values have been proposed by \citet{VovkWang2023, VovkWang2024}.
 Their approach does not allow for updating the confidence bounds over time. \citet{Fischer2024} update the lower confidence bounds for the TDP using e-values.
-In contrast to our work, they focus on the online setting, that is, the hypotheses of interest are updated over time.
-We study the offline setting, where the hypotheses of interest are considered to be fixed.
+In contrast to our work, they focus on the online multiple testing setting, that is, the hypotheses of interest are updated over time.
+We study the offline setting, where the set of hypotheses of interest is considered to be fixed.